Three Studies for Figures at the Base of a Crucifixion: Critical reaction

-Reviewing for the New Statesman and Nation, Raymond Mortimer wrote that the panels "seems served from Picasso's Crucifixion [1930], but further distorted, with ostrich necks and button heads protruding from bags—the whole effect gloomily phallic, like Bosch without the humour.
+Reviewing for the New Statesman and Nation, Raymond Mortimer wrote that the work "seems served from Picasso's Crucifixion [1930], but further distorted, with ostrich necks and button heads protruding from bags—the whole effect gloomily phallic, like Bosch without the humour.
 These objects are perched on stools, and depicted as if they were sculpture, as in the Picassos of 1930.
 I have no doubt of Mr. Bacon's uncommon gifts, but these pictures expressing his sense of the atrocious world into which we have survived seems [to me] symbols of outrage rather than works of art.
 If peace redresses him, he may delight as he now dismays."
-Reflecting on the reaction of critics and the public, Bacon offered, "I've never known why my paintings are known as horrible.
+Reflecting on the critical and public reaction, Bacon said that he had "never known why my paintings are known as horrible.
 I'm always labelled with horror, but I never think about horror.
 Pleasure is such a diverse thing.
 And horror is too.
 Can you call the famous Isenheim altar a horror piece?
-Its one of the greatest paintings of the Crucifixion, with the body studded with thorns like nails, but oddly enough the form is so grand it takes away from the horror.
+It's one of the greatest paintings of the Crucifixion, with the body studded with thorns like nails, but oddly enough the form is so grand it takes away from the horror.
 But that is the horror in the sense that it is so vitalising; isn't that how people came out of the great tragedies?
 People came out as though purged into happiness, into a fuller reality of existence."

 Irish author Colm Tóibín noted in 2006 that the triptych has retained its "genuinely startling" impact.
 Matthew Kieran wrote, in his 2005 essay on the painting, that "these frightened, blind, raging figures are visceral in their impact, jolting one into sensations of fright, horror, isolation and angst.
 We react to them as self-conscious creatures, their postures and expressions revealing feelings of petrified isolation, searing horror, pain and blind confusion."
-As of 2007, Three Studies is part of the Tate Gallery's permanent collection, having been donated by Bacon's lover Eric Hall in 1953.
+As of 2007, Three Studies is part of Tate Britain's permanent collection, having been donated by Bacon's lover Eric Hall in 1953.